 Isn’t She Pretty?

-On the flipside, living in a minority community here draws constant attention from Chinese people.
+On the flip side, living in a minority community here draws constant attention from Chinese people.
 Anytime black girls and women leave their homes they are guaranteed to be scrutinized by Chinese passerby’s.
-Black girls and women are often perceived as exotic creatures and are stared at for the color of their skin, texture of their hair, cultural attire, and curves.
+Black girls and women are often perceived as exotic creatures and are stared at for the colour of their skin, the texture of their hair, cultural attire, and curves.
 Teenage girls already have a tendency to be self-conscious and they usually feel a certain type of way about this.
-The reaction of black women and girls is responsive to the time spent in China, with people developing their own survival mechanisms over time to cope with unwanted attention.
+The reaction of black women and girls is responsive to the time spent in China, with people developing their own survival mechanisms overtime to cope with unwanted attention.

 So how can we take care of our mental health and cultivate inner peace?
 Much of this is self-taught.
 There is no syllabus or blueprint that can guide black women through the intricacies of cultivating and maintaining a peaceful state of mind.
 Here are some tips and tricks to improve mental and physical health.

 All too often black women forget to take care of themselves.
 We are as deserving of our own love and care as those to whom we instinctively pour into.
 Audre Lourde, a black lesbian civil rights activist eloquently wrote “Self-care is not an act of indulgence, it is self-preservation, and that is an act of political warfare.”
 Recognizing our own innate value and unashamedly catering to our needs is the only place to start.

 Mental health and physical health are indivisible.
 We need to care for our physical selves through enough sleep, regular exercise, and proper nutrition.
 Alongside that foundation, we need to develop our emotional intelligence and expand our vocabulary to identify the wide range of human emotions.